Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Experimental Results

 \subsection{Datasets}

-For image deblurring, we use the training dataset by Hradi{\v{s}}~\etal~\cite{CNN/text/deblur}, which consists of images with both defocus blur generated by anti-aliased disc and motion blur generated by the random walk.
-We randomly crop one million $256\times 256$ blurred image patches from the dataset for training and use the test dataset~\cite{CNN/text/deblur} which includes 100 clear images to evaluate our algorithm.
-In addition, with the same blur kernels~\cite{CNN/text/deblur}, we further randomly choose 50,000 clear face images from CelebA~\cite{CelebA} and 50,000 natural images from COCO~\cite{coco} to generate the training data for the face image deblurring and natural image deblurring.
-We add the random noise into each blurred image, where the noise level ranges from 0 to 10\%.
+For image deblurring, we use the training dataset by Hradi{\v{s}}~\etal~\cite{CNN/text/deblur}, which consists of images with both defocus blur generated by anti-aliased disc and motion blur synthesized based on random walk.
+We randomly crop one million $256\times 256$ blurred image patches from the dataset for training and use the test dataset~\cite{CNN/text/deblur} which includes 100 clear images for evaluation.
+In addition, with the same blur kernels~\cite{CNN/text/deblur}, we randomly choose 50,000 clear face images from the CelebA dataset~\cite{CelebA} and 50,000 natural images from the COCO dataset~\cite{coco} to generate the training data for the face image deblurring and natural image deblurring.
+We add random noise to each blurred image, where the noise level ranges from 0 to 10\%.

-For image dehazing, we use the NYU depth dataset~\cite{nyu/depthdata/eccv12} and randomly select 1,200 clear images and the corresponding depths to generate hazy images according to the hazy model~\cite{he/dark/channel/dehazing/cvpr09}.
-As the images in the NYU depth dataset~\cite{nyu/depthdata/eccv12} are indoor images, we also randomly choose 500 outdoor images from the Make3D dataset~\cite{make3d} to synthesize the outdoor hazy images as the training dataset.
-All the training images are resized to the canonical size of $512\times 512$ pixels.
-To evaluate image dehazing, we randomly select 240 images from the NYU depth dataset~\cite{nyu/depthdata/eccv12} and the Make3D dataset~\cite{make3d}, where the images are not used in the training stage.
-In addition to these synthetic data, we also compare with state-of-the-art methods using the commonly used real hazy images.
+For image dehazing, we use the NYU depth dataset~\cite{nyu/depthdata/eccv12} and select 1,449 clear images and corresponding depth maps to generate hazy images according to the hazy model~\cite{he/dark/channel/dehazing/cvpr09}.
+As the images in the NYU depth dataset~\cite{nyu/depthdata/eccv12} are indoor images, we also randomly choose 964 outdoor images from the Make3D dataset~\cite{make3d} to synthesize outdoor hazy images as the dataset.
+Thus, there are 2,413 synthetic images.
+All the images are resized to the size of $512\times 512$ pixels.
+To evaluate image dehazing methods, we randomly select 241 images as the test dataset and the remaining images are used for training.
+In addition to these synthetic images, we also compare with the state-of-the-art methods using real captured hazy images.

-In the image deraining task, we use the dataset by Zhang et al.~\cite{derain/gan} to train and evaluate our algorithm.
+For the image deraining task, we use the dataset by Zhang et al.~\cite{derain/gan} to train and evaluate the proposed algorithm against the state-of-the-art methods.